poettian/docker-lnmp/README.md

-# docker-php-fpm
+# docker-lnmp

-php docker images
+Use docker to build php development enviroment.